OsuChecker/rosu-rate-changer/readme.md

 # Osu Rate Changer Library

 A Rust library for modifying osu! beatmap and audio speeds with high precision.
+If you want to try what it look like you can check on Cobra

 ## Library Features